Change Habits Using the Power of the Mind

 Patients have reported a 60 to 80 percent significant improvement in symptoms, and much less need for medicine.

 Ther problem is the cost of of clinical treatment.
-Many people are therefore turning to a popular low cost online solution — the Quantum Mind Power Gym’s ADD and ADHD brainwave training programs.
+Many people are therefore turning to a popular low cost online solution — the Self Growth Planet‘s ADD and ADHD brainwave training programs.